GravityPDF/gravity-pdf-documentation/docs/v5/user-installation.md

 2. Once downloaded, unzip the plugin folder.
 A folder called `gravity-forms-pdf-extended` will be extracted and this is what you should upload to your FTP server.

 3. Open your favourite FTP client (we recommend [Filezilla](https://filezilla-project.org/)) and enter your hostname, username and password.
-If you are unsure where to get these details you should contact your web hosting provider for assistance.
+If you are unsure where to get these details, you should contact your web hosting provider for assistance.

 4. Once logged in, navigate to your WordPress plugin directory (usually `/wp-content/plugins/`) and upload the `gravity-forms-pdf-extended` folder.
 If a directory called `gravity-forms-pdf-extended` already exists, delete it before uploading. ![Upload plugin via FTP](https://resources.gravitypdf.com/uploads/2015/10/ftp-upload.png)